-- Fourth, we consider how to "crowd in" additional countries, suggesting a relatively simple incentive-compatible model-a set value commitment that varies with product performance- helping to sidestep common free-rider and first-mover problems, producing value for all parties to the transaction. - Finally, we analyse how this set of arrangements redistributes and mitigates risk, overcoming the market failures that have heretofore hampered innovation.
+- Fourth, we consider how to "crowd in" additional countries, suggesting a relatively simple incentive-compatible model-a set value commitment that varies with product performance-helping to sidestep common free-rider and first-mover problems, producing value for all parties to the transaction. - Finally, we analyse how this set of arrangements redistributes and mitigates risk, overcoming the market failures that have heretofore hampered innovation.

-From HTA to a Value-Based Commitment: Challenges and Principles

-As a first step, participating countries must set a reasonable and sufficient purchase commitment to incentivise industry investments.
-The HTA results based on the TPP and opportunity cost provide an upper-bound estimate for the size of that commitment; theoretically, countries would be expected to "break even" (i.e., net benefit to countries would in this case be zero) in value terms if they were to pay those maximum justifiable prices at the given volumes.8 There are several challenges to be tackled before the results of the ex ante HTA can be translated into fixed purchase commitments:
+From HTA to a Value-Based Commitment: Challenges and Principles countries would be expected to "break even" (i.e., net benefit to countries would in this case be zero) in value terms if they were to pay those maximum justifiable prices at the given volumes.
+There are several challenges to be tackled before the results of the ex ante HTA can be translated into fixed purchase commitments: